 While it is tempting to dive straight into creating content, you might want to consider the many advantages a well-thought-out editorial calendar offers.
 An editorial calendar simplifies the creative process by giving it a definite structure and interlinking each piece so end up with a cohesive whole.

 Here are the reasons why you need an editorial calendar for long-term success in marketing.

 A marketing editorial calendar:

-- offers a structured tool for tracking your marketing efforts, no matter how varied, in-depth, or extensive they may be
+- offers a structured tool for tracking your marketing campaigns, no matter how varied, in-depth, or extensive they may be

 - makes it easier to plan your marketing strategy ahead